manbehindthemadness/Mavlite/docs/_build/html/_sources/index.rst.txt

 **Command syntax**

 Sending a command can be achieved using ``mavlite.MavLink.send_command``.
-This will transmit the command to the write buffer and attempt to the ACK providing it's available and has not timed out.
+This will transmit the command to the write buffer and attempt to return the ACK, providing it's available and has not timed out.
 Each mavlink command has seven unique params that must be transmitted, the definitions of these can be found in the documentation provided in the links section.